Deviad/fbmetascraperandcrudapits/README.md

 # Neste JS

-## Minimalistic CMS based on Express
+## Minimalistic CMS based on Express and Typescript

 This project brings you a flexible tool, that you can model according to your liking, to speed up the development of your custom